markproy/bird-classification-workshop/docs/lab3-host-model.md

 Mac
 `export ENDPOINT_NAME=nabirds-species-identifier`

-`python test_direct_sample.py ../test_images/card.jpg`
+`python test_direct_sample.py ../../test_images/card.jpg`

+**should default the endpoint name so that no one needs to set an env var**

-This should invoke the SageMaker endpoint, parse the results, create and print a message telling you which bird species was identified.
+This will invoke the SageMaker endpoint, parse the results, create and print a message telling you which bird species was identified.
 If the confidence level was low, it will tell you the top 2 candidates.
 Confidence levels are also printed.

 ## Navigation